nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/migration_guide_2.5.rst

     UART is now configured using only devicetree.
   * The :kconfig:option:`CONFIG_SLM_CARRIER_APP_DATA_CONTAINER_BUFFER_LEN` Kconfig option has been renamed to :kconfig:option:`CONFIG_SLM_CARRIER_APP_DATA_BUFFER_LEN`.

+* Applications using MCUboot must update to setting their version using an :ref:`application VERSION file <zephyr:app-version-details>` instead of the previously used ``CONFIG_MCUBOOT_IMAGE_VERSION`` Kconfig option.
+  Alternatively, you can set the version in Kconfig by using the :kconfig:option:`CONFIG_MCUBOOT_IMGTOOL_SIGN_VERSION` option, but using a :file:`VERSION` file is the recommended approach.

 Recommended changes
 *******************